Gorgon City

 Gorgon City are an English electronic music production duo consisting of two North London producers Kye "Foamo" Gibbon and Matt "RackNRuin" Robson-Scott.
-Their 2013 debut single "Real" peaked at number 44 on the UK Singles Chart.
-They are also well known for their 2014 single "Ready for Your Love", which reached number 4 on the UK Singles Chart.
+Their 2014 singles "Ready for Your Love" and "Here for You" reached the top 10 in the UK.
 They are currently signed to the UK-based record label Positiva Records which is a division of Universal Music Group.

 Music career

 2012–2013: Real EP

 The duo's first collaboration The Crypt EP, featuring Navigator, Rubi Dan, and Janai, was released on 27 February 2012.
 One year later, on 17 February 2013, they collaborated with Yasmin for the lead track of the Real EP.
 The song peaked at number 44 on the UK Singles Chart and number 7 on the UK Indie Chart.

 2013–2014: Sirens

 On 12 May 2013, they released "Intentions", featuring Clean Bandit.
 On 26 January 2014, they released "Ready for Your Love" featuring MNEK.
 The song is their highest-charting song to date, entering the UK Singles Chart at number four.
 On 23 March 2014, they released "There Is No Other Time", a collaborative single with indie rock group Klaxons.
 On 26 May 2014, they released "Here for You", the third single from their debut studio album.
 The song entered the UK Singles Chart at number seven.
 They produced Jess Glynne's single "Right Here", which was released on 6 July 2014.
 They remixed the song "Back 2 the Wild" by Basement Jaxx in August 2014 for the album Junto.
 The fourth single from their debut studio album, "Unmissable", premiered on MistaJam's 1Xtra show on 21 July 2014.
 The song entered the UK Singles Chart at number nineteen.
 The album, Sirens was released on 6 October 2014 and peaked at number 10 on the UK Albums Chart.
 A compilation album alongside Pete Tong, entitled All Gone Pete Tong and Gorgon City Miami 2015, was released on 22 March 2015.
 The compilation features two exclusive tracks from Gorgon City: "Sky High" and "The Terminal".